Kelvin Grove - Herston

 Kelvin Grove - Herston is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Kelvin Grove-Herston has high cultural diversity, with 31.8% speaking a language other than English at home and 40.9% born overseas by 2016 Census.
-Christianity is the main religion, comprising 31.6%.
-Judaism is overrepresented at 0.3%, compared to Greater Brisbane's 0.2%.
+Kelvin Grove-Herston has notable cultural diversity, with 31.8% of its residents speaking a language other than English at home and 40.9% born overseas.
+Christianity is the primary religion in Kelvin Grove-Herston, comprising 31.6%.
+Judaism, however, is overrepresented here at 0.3%, compared to 0.1% across Greater Brisbane.

 Frequently Asked Questions - Diversity